yvonne0711/sales-tracker/dashboard/README.md

 ## Dockerising the Dashboard

+**NOTE**
+We have created a workflow that upon triggering, will automatically dockerise the scripts, but below describes how you would manually do this.

 The purpose of the dockerfile is to copy all of the relevant files (listed at the top of this README) and containerise them.

 ### Building the Docker Image